 What is an IRS bank levy?

-An IRS bank levy is a legal measure that allows the IRS to take money directly from a taxpayer’s bank account to pay off outstanding tax liabilities.
+An IRS bank levy is a legal measure the IRS uses to collect taxes by taking money directly from a taxpayer’s bank account, and it can reach the available funds in the account when the levy hits to pay off outstanding tax liabilities.
 This action underscores the importance of addressing tax debts promptly to avoid severe financial consequences.

 How does the IRS find my bank accounts?